 one big university.
 All in all it's a very pleasant place to live

-The Master's programme in Reflecting on Psychology is interesting because it's so broad and varied, and addresses many of the aspects of the science of psychology that I really like to get stuck into, both historical and theoretical.
+The master's programme in Theory and History of Psychology is interesting because it's so broad and varied, and addresses many of the aspects of the science of psychology that I really like to get stuck into, both historical and theoretical.
 You are also given the freedom to focus on those aspects that interest you.
 It's a great programme in terms of learning to think critically, and it really improves your writing skills.

 There are only four people in our class, but we have a great